wthomson/FitHome-docs/ElectricityMonitor.md

 - A raspberry Pi where the collected readings are stored within the Raspberry Pi's mongodb.
 We are currently using a Raspberry Pi 3 B +.
 We just ordered a Pi Zero W to see if that would work since it is smaller and 1/3 the price.
 The Pi 3 B+ has done great for this prototype.
 - A power cord for the Raspberry Pi.
 We order whatever is recommended since not getting the voltage/current right will cause the board to die (a probably not painful death).

 - "Standard" DIY proto stuff that we all most likely already have.
-This includes a red and green LEDs along with associated resistors, wires, and a breadboard.
+This includes a green LED along with associated resistor, wires, and a breadboard.

-If you're building, order the stuff listed above.
-If you are unfamiliar with CT's (like we were), you'll want to read this next section on CTs.

-__More about CTs__

-We're starting at ordering the CTs, since we found this to be the most confusing part of the hardware.
-## First
+## More about CTs

 Aggregate power readings are measured by attaching Current Transformers to the power lines within a home's breaker box.
 Our breaker box is located in the garage.
 We have two electricity monitors hooked up.
 One is the Sense monitor (the red box uses the white CTs), the other is this project (using the blue CTs).

 Go to your breaker panel and take a picture similar to the picture shown here.